Frequently Asked Questions

 Do you provide autism and ADHD assessments?

 Yes.
-I offer comprehensive diagnostic assessments for adults that include thorough clinical interviews, standardized assessment tools, and collaborative discussion of results.
-You'll receive a detailed written report with personalized recommendations.
+I offer adult assessments that include clinical interviews, validated tools, and a comprehensive written report with personalized recommendations.
+Packages include Screening, Full Diagnostic Evaluation, and Comprehensive Assessment.

 How can an assessment help me?